C-H-Simpson/profiling_example/README.md

 Usually it is not as obvious as this what the slowest part of the code is going to be!

 ## Applying this to your own project
+1. You need to install the line profiler.
+Within the environment for you project, do `pip install line_profiler`
+2. Put `@profile` before the function you want to profile
+3. Run the script via the `kernprof` command, as above
+4. See what parts of the code are taking the most time - could they be written in a different, faster way?
+5. Ask your colleagues and google search to try and find a better way!